 GPMATS

 System will allow or not allow users to perform certain actions with greensheets for a grant depending on whether the grant is "on control".
-This means that system will verify existence of a record for the particular grant in .
+This means that system will verify existence of a record for the particular grant in GPMATS' database.

 The GPMATS application will pass the "Editable" and "Submittable" parameters to the Greensheets application as a part of HTTP request launching the DM greensheet.
 Refer to this document, section “Software interfaces” => Interfaces to expose for other applications => Viewing/completing a greensheet.